mremi/ContactBundle/README.md

 ### Extra form

-This bundle requires the [GenemuFormBundle](https://github.com/genemu/GenemuFormBundle), so you need to configure it.
+This bundle requires the [GenemuFormBundle](https://github.com/genemu/GenemuFormBundle) for an easy captcha integration, so you need to configure it.

 ## Installation